 - Demonstration of faithful involvement in a local worship community, as well as the Seminary community

-- Commitment to enter into active ministry following graduation or completion of other academic work
+- Commitment to enter into active ministry (requiring 20 hours/week commitment) following graduation or completion of other academic work

 Dr. J. Ellsworth Kalas Pastoral Scholarships